d12frosted/elpa-mirror/stable-melpa/unicode-math-input-readme.txt

 This package provides two methods to insert mathematical symbols:

-- A completing-read based command, `unicode-math-input', which reads the TeX name of a symbol and inserts the corresponding Unicode character.

 - A proper input method for efficient typing.
 Activate with `C-u C-\ unicode-math RET'.
 Then TeX commands (e.g., `\alpha') are replaced automatically as you type with the corresponding Unicode character.

+- An interactive command, `unicode-math-input', which reads the TeX name of a symbol with completion and inserts the corresponding Unicode character.

 In either case, all symbols provided by the unicode-math LaTeX package are available, with the same names.